You put in all this effort into SEO for your law firm and Internet marketing and you are just not getting the results you want.

 - Miva Merchant – Point three in this article is important – differentiate your brand

-Create an Ideal Customer Profile/Buyer Persona
+2. Create an Ideal Client Profile/Buyer Persona

 Now that you have selected your niche your next task is to create customer profiles (also called buyer personas).
 Customer profiles are often a one page sheet that you hang above your desk (or keep in your Evernote) that you create to help you vividly envision your ideal customer.
 Using as much data as possible put together a demographic (things that could be found on a government census form like age, profession, location) and psychographic (less tangible traits like favorite movies, books, blogs, political views, etc) profile of your customer.
 Data can come from past customers, rival competitors customers, census results, surveys, and interviews.
 Once you have compiled the data create a fictional biography of what your one ideal customer would look like.
 Use this customer profile to constantly remind yourself what your ideal customer looks like.
 Here are some resources on how to create a customer profile: